How To Rank With Rich Snippets SEO

 Finding Rich Snippets

-There’s only a couple of tools that have dedicated modules for featured snippets, and we covered both of them on our Best SEO Tools for 2018 overview: SEMRush and AHREF.
+There’s only a couple of tools that have dedicated modules for featured snippets, and we covered both of them on our Best SEO Tools overview: SEMRush and AHREF.

 If you’re using SEMRush, search your website’s domain in the URL bar, and then click on “Positions” under your “Organic Research” tab.
 Then click on “Featured Snippets” under the SERP Features section to your right.